miccoli/pyownet/docs/intro.rst

 Integrated™.
 A typical 1-Wire network is composed by a master device and a collection of slave devices/sensors.
-The master device is usually connected to a host computer via a serial or USB interface, but there exist also ethernet or other network adapters.
+The master device is usually connected to a host computer via a serial or USB interface, but also embedded or bus bridging solutions are possible.

 .. seealso::